 Ananas sativus (pineapple) fruit extract and Carica papaya fruit extract contain the enzymes bromelain and papain to provide a gentle exfoliation of the skin by removing dead skin cells.
 This helps to brighten and smooth the skin and improve skin texture and skin tone.

-Green tea is loaded with antioxidants that protect the skin against damaging free radicals from UV radiation.
+Green tea is loaded with antioxidants that protect the skin against damaging free radicals due to UV radiation and other environmental factors.
 It also combats wrinkles and fine lines and has anti-inflammatory and anti-bacterial benefits.

 The serum almost feels like a lightweight lotion that sinks into the skin quickly and leaves no stickiness.
 It is the perfect serum for day wear since it is filled with antioxidants that will provide protection from UV rays.
 It works well with makeup, too.